Brisbane Road: History

-Brisbane Road has seen several developments in its history, but due to the second world war the first major improvement was the levelling of a grass bank and crash barrier installation in 1949.
+The stadium has seen several developments in its history, but due to the Second World War the first major improvement was the levelling of a grass bank and crash barrier installation in 1949.
 The terracing behind the goals was improved again in 1952, 1959 and 1960.
 In 1956 a small seated stand was dismantled and replaced with a stand from the decrepit Mitcham Stadium, which held 2,600 fans.
-In 1962, with Leyton Orient gaining promotion to the First Division, another wing was added to the main stand making the seating total 3,500.
+In 1962, with Leyton Orient gaining promotion to the First Division, another wing was added to the Main Stand, raising the seating capacity to 3,500.
 In 1978 the West Stand was converted into all-seating.
-In 1996 the terracing at the southern end of the ground was demolished, and used as a car park while Lottery funding to build a stand was (unsuccessfully) sought.
+In 1996 the terracing at the southern end of the ground was demolished and used as a car park while National Lottery funding to build a stand was unsuccessfully sought.
 The South Stand was eventually built in 1999, and was renamed The Tommy Johnston Stand on 5 September 2008.

-The ground is currently called the Breyer Group stadium for sponsorship reasons.
-In the past it was named after Leyton Orient's chairman at the time Barry Hearn's sports promotion company, Matchroom Sport, prior to which it was officially the Leyton Stadium, though fans still refer to it as Brisbane Road.
+The ground was previously known as the Breyer Group Stadium for sponsorship reasons, and had previously been named the Matchroom Stadium, after the Matchroom Sport promotions company owned by Orient's chairman at the time, Barry Hearn.
+Prior to this it was officially named the Leyton Stadium, though fans still referred to it as Brisbane Road.
 The club registered an interest into moving into the Olympic Stadium following the 2012 Olympics, as the original plan was for this to have a capacity of about 25,000; however, the club's average attendance of about 5,000 meant that this was not a viable move.

 The eventual bids from both West Ham United and Tottenham Hotspur to move into the stadium, with capacity nearer 60,000, effectively ended Orient's interest.
 Brisbane Road is in very close proximity to both the Olympic Park and also Hackney Marshes.

-On 6 May 2012, Brisbane Road hosted a Super League rugby league game between London Broncos and Bradford Bulls due to works on the Broncos' home stadium Twickenham Stoop, with Bradford winning 22–29.
+On 6 May 2012, Brisbane Road hosted a Super League rugby league game between London Broncos and Bradford Bulls due to works on the Broncos' home stadium Twickenham Stoop, with Bradford winning 29–22.

+During the close season of 2023 a new GrassMaster hybrid pitch was installed.

+On 7 December 2023, the stadium was renamed Gaughan Group Stadium, with the club agreeing a three-year sponsorship package with the locally-based Gaughan Group.
+On 27 March 2025, the stadium reverted to Brisbane Road due to early termination of the agreement.

+On 23 May 2025, the stadium was renamed The BetWright Stadium, with the club agreeing a two-year sponsorship package with the UK-licensed sportsbook and casino brand.